 2011 · I designed a simplified admin interface for junior editors that focused on the very basic functionality of a CMS, with enhanced cross-browser compatibility and more advanced UI features like drag-and-drop arrangement of menu items, news articles or photos.

-2005 · Pannon GSM (now Telenor), the second largest mobile operator in Hungary, introduced an affordable alternative to satellite-based vehicle tracking systems.
+2005 · Pannon GSM (later Telenor, now Yettel), the second largest mobile operator in Hungary, introduced an affordable alternative to satellite-based vehicle tracking systems.
 The service used the location of active GSM phones and provided acceptable accuracy (the size of a network cell, from a hundred meters in densely populated areas to several kilometers) by putting the GSM cell tower the phone connected to on a map — in ancient times when GPS positioning was expensive and Google Maps had been just announced as an early beta.

 My role: user interface design; HTML, WML (WAP) templates; Autodesk MapGuide Viewer client side programming; project management and technical support.